andreiclosca2001/SQL_Project_Jobs_Data/README.md

-TO DO: Update and explain the stepts within the project both ENG and RO.
+TO DO: Update and explain the steps within the project in both ENG and RO.